-EMPLOYES' STATEMENT OF FACTS: There is in full force and effect a collective bargaining agreement entered into by and between The Delaware & Hudson Railroad Corporation, hereinafter referred to as Carrier or Management, and The Order of Railroad Telegraphers, hereinafter referred to as Employes or Telegraphers.
-The agreement was effective April 1, 1957, is on file with this Division, and by reference is made a part of this submission as though set out herein word for word.
+EMPLOYES' STATEMENT OF FACTS: There is in full force and effect a collective bargaining Agreement entered into by and between The Delaware and Hudson Railroad Corporation, hereinafter referred to as Carrier or Management, and The Order of Railroad Telegraphers, hereinafter referred to as Employes or Telegraphers.
+The Agreement was effective April 1, 1957 and is on file with this Division.
+The Agreement is, by reference, made a part of this submission as though set out herein word for word.

 The dispute submitted herein was handled on the property through the highest officer designated by Carrier to handle such disputes and failed of adjustment.
-The dispute is submitted to this Division under the provisions of the Railway Labor Act, as amended, and the Board has jurisdiction of the parties and the subject matter in accordance with the provisions of said Act.
+The dispute is submitted to this Division under the provisions of the Railway Labor Act, as amended and this Division of the National Railroad Adjustment Board has jurisdiction of the parties and the subject matter in accordance with the provisions of said Act.

-This dispute involves violation of the Agreement in permitting an employe not covered by Telegraphers' Agreement to handle train order at "CY" Siding on the 6th day of June, 1957.
-Article 23(A) provides:
+This dispute involves violation of the Agreement in permitting an employe not covered by the Telegraphers' Agreement to handle train orders at South Junction or in the vicinity of said point on July 5, 1957 and other dates thereafter.
+Article 23(A) of the Agreement provides: